 See what we have planned for the coming months.

 Inspiring, enlightening and unbelievably good fun, Lates always draw a crowd, so we strongly suggest you arrive early to ensure the best chance of getting in.
 Be advised that you may have to queue before a timed event.

 Experience – Active events including shows and demonstrations:

 - Silent Disco – Grab a headset, select your tunes and dance until you drop.

 - Punk Science the Gameshow – Tickets are limited and cost £5 per person, available from any ticket desk.
 Pre-book to gain VIP entry to the museum.

 - Julia Margaret Cameron: Influence and Intimacy - free entry

 - Fly our simulators - Red Arrows and Fly 360° both discounted rates for Lates

-- What's That – Volunteer-led object handling
+- Can touch this – Volunteer-led object handling

 This month's Lates is supported by: